To obtain an initial teaching certification through the State of Michigan, the following requirements must be met:

 Michigan Online Educator Certification System (MOECS)

-In order to receive a certification in the State of Michigan an applicant must apply for the certification on the new Michigan Online Educator Certification System.
+In order to receive certification in the State of Michigan, applicants must apply for certification on the new Michigan Online Educator Certification System.
 Forms and resources are available on the MOECS site.

 Steps to Secure a State Teaching Certificate

 - Submit a Request for Initial Teacher Certification to the School of Education's certification officer